 It is easy to check on this formula that $\| \dPsi\|=1$, \ie, the geodesic (\ref{eq-geodesics_sphere}) has unit velocity.

-According to the properties of Riemannian submersions (Sec.~\ref{sec-Riemannian_submersions}), the Bures geodesics joining the invertible states $\rho= \pi ( \ket{\Psi})$ and $\sigma = \pi ( \ket{\Phi})$ are obtained by projecting the arcs of big circle (\ref{eq-geodesics_sphere}) having horizontal tangent vectors $\ket{\dPsi} \in \Hf_{\Psi}$.
+According to the properties of Riemannian submersions (Sec.~\ref{sec-Riemannian_submersions}), the Bures geodesic arcs joining the invertible states $\rho= \pi ( \ket{\Psi})$ and $\sigma = \pi ( \ket{\Phi})$ are obtained by projecting the arcs of great circle (\ref{eq-geodesics_sphere}) having horizontal tangent vectors $\ket{\dPsi} \in \Hf_{\Psi}$.
 Let us consider the purification of $\rho$ given by